Mapotempo/geocoder-api/README.md

 If you need to create a kml, install package containing ogr2ogr exec from system package (GDAL).

-In addok-wrapper as root directory:
+In geocoder-api as root directory:

 ```
 bundle install